luau-lang/luau/docs/_posts/2022-10-31-luau-semantic-subtyping.md

 ## Semantic subtyping

-AKA “what we do now”.
+AKA “what we do now.”

 Rather than thinking of subtyping as being syntax-directed, we first consider its semantics, and later return to how the semantics is implemented.
 For this, we adopt semantic subtyping: